SuperMax Roll-Down Hurricane Shutters

 SuperMax Hurricane Protection for Florida’s 55+ & Gated Communities

-Essential Building–oriented impact testing Category 5–oriented performance Tested up to ~80 ft/s (≈54.5 mph) Higher protection than standard Level D shutters Spans openings up to 384" Serving Florida since 2005
+Essential Building–oriented impact testing Category 5–oriented performance Tested up to ~80 ft/s (≈54.5 mph) Higher protection than Level D shutters Spans openings up to 384" Serving Florida since 2005

 Why SuperMax Instead of Standard Shutters?

-See SuperMax Essential Building details »
+See SuperMax details »

 Why Florida Homeowners Are Upgrading to CHPXL